-We've scouted out a few parks close to major highways where you can get a little exercise, see some nice scenery and get back in the car rejuvenated (or, if you're with young children, hopefully they'll have worked off a little energy.
-Maybe they'll even need a nap...).
+We've scouted out a few parks close to major highways where you can get a little exercise, see some nice scenery and get back in the car rejuvenated (or, if you're traveling with young children, hopefully they'll have worked off a little energy.
+Maybe they'll even need a nap.)

 You'll enjoy the blackwaters of the Little Pee Dee River (named for the Pee Dee Indians who once lived in the area), along with a natural trail, picnic area and Lake Norton.
 It's located off S.C.
 57 on State Park Road, 11 miles southeast of Dillon (exits 190 and 193 off I-95).

-The lake is a favorite for anglers, but also is popular with bird watchers, swamp lovers and boaters.
-It's also a beautiful spot for a walk.
+The lake is a favorite for anglers, but also popular with bird watchers, swamp lovers and boaters.
+And it's a beautiful spot for a walk or a picnic lunch.

 From I-95, take exit 98 to S.C.
 6 toward Elloree.
 The park is 1 mile west of the town of Santee.
 From I-26, take exit 136 and travel through St. Matthews on S.C.
 6, about 15 miles to Elloree.